expertanalytics/cvcreator/README.rst

 CV Creator is an automated curriculum vitae (CV) generator which uses TOML templates.

-Its primary usage is to standardize Expert Analytics' (XA) employee CVs, but it can be used for creating CV without the company branding for private use as well.
+Its primary usage is to standardize Expert Analytics' (XAL) employee CVs, but it can be used for creating CV without the company branding for private use as well.